Heirship/ Estate Administration

 - Within 30 days after qualification as Administrator, a “NOTICE TO CREDITORS” is published in the appropriate newspaper in the County of Administration.
 (This office generally prepares the notice for publication and such notice and publisher’s affidavit is filed with the court.)

 - Ninety days after the application to probate, INVENTORY is filed.
 (Inventory does not include insurance proceeds or annuity payable to individuals under a contract).
 This Inventory is generally a re-cap of what is in the Determination of Heirship.
 In a taxable estate a request for extension is generally filed.
+If there are no unsecured debts against the estate, an Independent Administrator/Executor may file an affidavit in lieu of Inventory (with required information provided to devisees).

 - Within 2 months of qualification as Administrator, actual written notice should be sent by certified mail to all secured creditors (such as home mortgage) .
 While the estate is open, notice should be sent to all unsecured creditors who have not been paid (if an authenticated claim is not made within 4 months of receipt of the latter notice, the claim is forever barred).